San Jose State University athletes organize Black Lives Matter solidarity walk

 Current and former Spartans spoke to the crowd of hundreds about the change they want to see in the world.

-SJSU Basketball's Caleb Simmons gave a passionate speech about standing up for what you know is right, much like SJSU legends John Carlos and Tommy Smith once did.
+SJSU Basketball's Caleb Simmons gave a passionate speech about standing up for what you know is right, much like SJSU legends John Carlos and Tommie Smith once did.

 "They symbolize everything that we need to do.
 If we don't appreciate their efforts in our everyday existence here in this university, we're already lost.
 Change is happening.
 Change is happening right here at this university with me, with the good people that I have worked with and change is happening with you, the viewer.
 Don't just let anything slide.
 Impact someone's life.
 Don't exist, be somebody."